Corey Barlow

-Corey Antonio Barlow (born November 1, 1970) is an American former professional football defensive back who played for three seasons in the National Football League (NFL), one season in the World League of American Football (WLAF), and one season in the Arena Football League (AFL).
-He was selected by the Philadelphia Eagles in the fifth round of the 1992 NFL draft after playing college football for Auburn.
+Corey Antonio Barlow (born November 1, 1970) is an American college football coach and former professional player who was a defensive back for three seasons in the National Football League (NFL), one season in the World League of American Football (WLAF), and one season in the Arena Football League (AFL).
+He is the defensive coordinator and safeties coach for Clark Atlanta University, positions he has held since 2026.
+He was selected by the Philadelphia Eagles in the fifth round of the 1992 NFL draft after playing college football for the Auburn Tigers.

 Professional career

 Barlow was selected by the Philadelphia Eagles in the fifth round of the 1992 NFL draft (129th overall), but did not play in a game for the team during his rookie season.
 He played in 10 games for the team in 1993.
 Barlow re-signed with the Philadelphia Eagles on a one-year contract on June 21, 1994, before suffering a torn anterior cruciate ligament in his left knee.
 He was subsequently placed on injured reserve on August 27, ending his season.
-He was drafted by the Amsterdam Admirals in the 18th round of the 1996 WLAF Draft (109th overall) and played for the team in 1996.
+He was selected by the Amsterdam Admirals in the 18th round of the 1996 WLAF Draft (109th overall) and played for the team in 1996.
 He played for one season in the Arena Football League in 1999, for the Nashville Kats and the Grand Rapids Rampage.